Skip to Content

 Program Outcomes

-• Demonstrate professional and ethical practice in accordance with the Association of Nutrition and Foodservice Professionals (ANFP) and participate in lifelong learning activities
+• Demonstrate professional and ethical practice in accordance with the Association of Nutrition and Foodservice Professionals (ANFP) and participate in lifelong learning activities to support knowledge and competence.

 Career Opportunities